bayleeadamoss/zazu/docs/_documentation/blocks.md

 Each unique block type can have it's own properties, listed below with their descriptions.

+If a block is missing a required argument, you will see an error in the `Plugin Debugger` or in the logs in `~/.zazu/log/`.

 ## External Blocks

 External blocks are ways of accessing Zazu plugins without using the Zazu search